 Rarely.
 The McKinsey case format is different and the interviews are more structured and standardized to safeguard a certain level of objectivity across interviewers, offices, and countries.

 However, it might still very well be that the partner you are interviewing with is interested in testing your market sizing and estimation questions.
-On top of that, you will definitely benefit from practicing market sizing and estimation questions as it helps you develop structure and rigor for any other quantitative analysis as well.
+On top of that, you will benefit from practicing market sizing and estimation questions as it helps you develop structure and rigor for any other quantitative analysis as well.

 In sum, to be on the safe side it makes sense to prepare for this type of question if you are interviewing with McKinsey, in the same way as if you are interviewing with other top consulting firms such as BCG, Bain, Kearney, PwC, Deloitte, Oliver Wyman, L.E.K., Roland Berger, Strategy&, Accenture, and EY that ask estimation questions as part of their case interviews and case study assessments more often.